remy/remysharp.com/public/drafts/on-moving-from-heroku-to-now.md

 All in all, Zeit's now, is _now_ my goto deployment platform.
 The latest version of node by default (which means all the ES6 toys), SSL by default and an amazingly simple workflow:

+<iframe src="https://player.vimeo.com/video/194643614" width="640" height="400" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

+That's 20 seconds to get from offline to fully deployed with SSL.
+Then another 10 seconds to go from staged URL to production URL 🎉

+This is why I've been proactively porting as many applications from Heroku to Zeit's platform.